THE MANCHESTER INTERNATIONAL CONCERTO COMPETITION FOR YOUNG PIANISTS

 No other works will be accepted.

-4. All competitiors must provide an unedited recording for the first round of their chosen concerto selected from the repertoire list.
-Recordings must be sent via online application
+4. All competitiors must provide an unedited recording for the first round of ANY piano concerto selected from the repertoire list.
+Recordings must be sent via online application.
+Each movement may be recorded separately provided there are no edits within each movement.

 7. Competitors who are not ready to perform when called upon to do so may